Omar Bongo: Allegations of corruption

 In 2009, Bongo spent his last months in a major row with France over the French inquiry.
 A French court decision in February 2009 to freeze his bank accounts added fuel to the fire and his government accused France of waging a "campaign to destabilize" the country.

-It is for this reason that he was hospitalized and spent his last days in Barcelona, Spain and not in France.
+In the aftermath of the 2007 complaint by Sherpa and Survie, parts of the Bongo family's real estate and other assets have been seized in France through biens mal acquis rulings.

 Leadership style

-[W]ith a neat mustache and piercing gaze often hidden behind dark glasses, he ruled....
-He was a short man, like many of his minority Bateke ethnic group, and often wore raised platform shoes so as to appear taller...
-But his diminutive height belied his towering stature: on Gabon's political stage – which he ruled shrewdly for nearly 42 years -; and on the African continent, as one of the last of the so-called "big men".

-Omar Bongo, Africa's "little Big Man", described as "a diminutive, dapper figure who conversed in flawless French, a charismatic figure surrounded by a personality cult", was one of the last of the African "Big Man" rulers.
-The pillars of his long rule were France, revenues from Gabon's 2500000000 oilbbl of oil reserves, and his political skills.
+Bongo was described as "a diminutive, dapper figure who conversed in flawless French, a charismatic figure surrounded by a personality cult", and among the last African "big man" rulers.
+The pillars of his long rule were France, Gabon's former colonial power; revenues from Gabon's 2500000000 oilbbl of oil reserves; and his political skills.

-An ardent Francophile, Bongo was at the inception of his Presidency happy to strike a favorable bargain with the old colonial power, France.
-He gave the French oil company, Elf Aquitaine, privileged rights to exploit Gabon's oil reserves while Paris returned the favor by guaranteeing his grip on power for the indefinite future.
+An ardent Francophile, at the inception of his presidency Bongo was happy to strike a favourable bargain with France.
+He gave the French oil company, Elf Aquitaine, privileged rights to exploit Gabon's oil reserves while the French political establishment returned the favour by guaranteeing his grip on power for the indefinite future.

-Bongo went on to preside over an oil boom that undoubtedly fueled an extravagant lifestyle for him and his family—dozens of luxurious properties in and around France, a US$800 million presidential palace in Gabon, fancy cars, etc. This enabled him to amass enough wealth to become one of the world's richest men.
+Bongo went on to preside over an oil boom that undoubtedly fuelled an extravagant lifestyle for him and his family—dozens of luxurious properties in and around France, a US$800 million presidential palace in Gabon, fancy cars, etc. This enabled him to amass enough wealth to become one of the world's richest men.
 He carefully allowed just enough oil money to trickle down to the general population of 1.4 million, thus avoiding mass unrest.
-He built some basic infrastructure in Libreville and, ignoring advice to establish a road network instead, constructed the US$4bn Trans-Gabon Railway line deep into the forested interior.
+He built some basic infrastructure in Libreville and, ignoring advice to establish a road network instead, constructed the US$4 billion Trans-Gabon Railway line deep into the forested interior.
 Petrodollars funded the salaries of a bloated civil service, spreading enough of the state's wealth among the population to keep most of them fed and dressed.
-Gabon under Bongo was described in 2008 by the UK Guardian newspaper:Gabon produces some sugar, beer and bottled water.
+A 2008 article by The Guardian recounted Gabonese life under Bongo:Gabon produces some sugar, beer and bottled water.
 Despite the rich soil and tropical climate, there is only a tiny amount of agricultural production.
 Fruit and vegetables arrive on trucks from Cameroon.
 Milk is flown in from France.
 And years of dependence on relatives with civil service jobs means that many Gabonese have no interest in seeking work outside the state sector – most manual jobs are taken by immigrants.